ericpaulsen/cdr-terraform/README.md

+---
+title: Coder Terraform Scripts
+---
 ## Deploying Coder via Terraform

-These Terraform scripts automates Coder's installation and the provisioning of its necessary infrastructure on the major cloud providers.
+These Terraform scripts automate Coder's installation and the provisioning of its necessary infrastructure on the major cloud providers.
 You can use this repo to quickly deploy Coder, or as a template for a custom Coder installation.

 ### Structure